KayRaps/KARMOK515_BCL2401_GROUP_B_KARABOMOKGATLE_JSL07/README.md

 ## Technologies Uses
-HTML Structure
+-HTML Structure
-CSS Styling
+-CSS Styling
-JavaScript Functionality
+-JavaScript Functionality

 ## Description
 This project allows you users to generate custom progress certificates for their students.
 The user can enter the student's name, a personalized message, and the course name.
 Once the user clicks the "Generate Certificate" button, a modal will appear displaying the generated certificate.